China won't report asymptomatic COVID cases in further shift

 Not everyone was worried.

 “Many people around me have gotten (COVID),” said Ge Ge, who was bringing her child for a regular checkup at a Beijing hospital.
-“It’s just like having a cold for a few days and won’t last long.
-I think everyone will get be infected.
-There’s no need to be nervous.”
+“It’s just like having a cold for a few days and won’t last long.”

 The elderly are more at risk of becoming seriously ill, and China has tried to boost vaccinations among older people.
 But two centers set up in Beijing to administer shots were empty Tuesday except for medical personnel.